fjallnari/morii-vtt/README.md

 - **Campaign Management** - Create, destroy and join campaigns, invite/kick players
 - **Live Games** - See/edit your character sheet, send messages to fellow players, roll some dice
 - **Game Overview for GMs** - All character/NPC sheets in one place with system specific useful info
-- **Character sheets** - All the things you would expect from digital character sheets, fully incorporated rolling and more
+- **Character Sheets** - All the things you would expect from digital character sheets, fully incorporated rolling and more
 - **Import/Export** - Import/export your characters into simple .json files or between campaigns.
+- **Language Module** - Transcribe message into a fantasy language (supports elvish, dwarvish and gnomish)

 ### Systems